The NPRD

 07/24/2024

 How do clinicians learn to hold hands integrating cutting edge and long term research into clinical practice?
-Dr. James Greenblatt of Psychiatry Redefined joins TheNPRD podcast inclusive of his fellowship program, a rich discussion on ADHD and why women are diagnosed later in life, and what nutritional guidelines can enhance the diagnosis and treatment of … Continue reading We Didn’t Learn This In School →
+Dr. James Greenblatt of Psychiatry Redefined joins TheNPRD podcast inclusive of his fellowship program, a rich discussion on ADHD and why women are diagnosed later in life, and what nutritional guidelines can enhance the diagnosis and treatment of this disorder.
+Definitely listen to this one all the way to the end!

 Dying To Be Beautiful?